sal55/langs/Benchmarks.md

 So, none of the programs are in pure C, but generated C. This could possibly affect the ability of gcc to optimise.
-However I have a version of the 'pi' benchmark in pure C, and that gives the same timing.
+However I have a version of the 'pi' benchmark in pure C, and that gives the same timin

 All gcc tests are with -O3 option.